-Consolidated management report and financial statements of the CaixaBank Group that the Board of Directors, at a meeting held on February 21, 2013, agreed to submit to the Annual General Meeting
+Management report, financial statements and appropriation of CaixaBank profit that the Board of Directors, at a meeting held on February 21, 2013, agreed to submit to the Annual General Meeting.

 Translation of financial statements originally issued in Spanish and prepared in accordance with Spanish generally accepted accounting principles (Bank of Spain Circular 4/2004, and as amended thereafter, which adapts the EU-IFRS for banks).
 This English version is a translation of the original in Spanish for information purposes only.
 In the event of a discrepancy, the original Spanish-language version prevails.